vinkashq/nextfish/README.md

 A modern, full-stack Next.js application template built with Firebase, shadcn/ui, TypeScript, and AI capabilities.
 This project provides a solid foundation for building scalable web applications with authentication, admin panels, and plugin architecture.

+## Disclaimer

+- ⚠️ The project is under **very active** development.
+- ⚠️ Expect bugs and breaking changes.

 ## 🚀 Features

 - **Next.js 16** with App Router and Turbopack support